LSM-based Storage Techniques: A Survey: LSM-tree Improvements

-In this section we present a taxonomy of LSM structural and algorithmic improvements for use in classifying the existing LSM research efforts.
-We then provide an in-depth survey of the LSM improvement literature that follows the structure of the proposed taxonomy.
+In this section we present a taxonomy for use in classifying the existing research efforts on improving LSM-trees.
+We then provide an in-depth survey of the LSM-tree literature that follows the structure of the proposed taxonomy.